float3/float3.github.io/content/blog/veganism.md

 What do vegans value?

 - If it's _more life_, should I have as many children as possible?
-- If it's _less suffering_, should I give away all my possessions and devote my life to effective altruism?
+- If it's _less suffering_, should I give away all my possessions and devote my life to doing good?

 I haven’t figured these things out yet.